ByronHan333/Fraudulent-Click-Detection/README.md

 |XGBClassifer|0.909404|0.920014|
 |LGBMClassifer|0.914530|0.920279|

-But maybe we could furtehr improve the performance of our models by doing some feature engineering and feature selection.
+But maybe we could furtehr improve the performance of our models by doing some groupby-and-aggregation feature engineering and feature selection.
 Here're some examples:

 • Grouping by ['ip', 'app', 'channel'], and aggregating day with var